avo-hq/docs.avohq.io/docs/2.0/resources.md

 ![](/assets/img/resources/model-resource-mapping-2.jpg)

-But now, if visit the `Users` page we will see the fields for the `TeamUserResource` instead of `UserResource`, and that's because Avo fetches the resources in an alphabetical order and `TeamUserResource` is before `UserResource`.
+But now, if we visit the `Users` page, we will see the fields for the `TeamUserResource` instead of `UserResource`, and that's because Avo fetches the resources in an alphabetical order, and `TeamUserResource` is before `UserResource`.
 That's definitely not what we want.
 The same might happen if you reference the `User` in other associations throughout your resource files.

-To mitigate that we are going to use the `model_resource_mapping` option to set the "default" resource for a model.
+To mitigate that, we are going to use the `model_resource_mapping` option to set the "default" resource for a model.

 ```ruby
 # config/initializers/avo.rb